MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/on-prem-upgrade-2012.md

 ### Configuring existing users

 If you followed either of the previous procedures, you can sign in by using the Administrator user that you specified in LCS.
 However, none of your other users can sign in until they have been configured for the new system.
 Run a **Select** statement against your USERINFO table, and make a note of the value in the **NETWORKDOMAIN** field for the Administrator user (for example, `https://adfs.contoso.com/adfs` or `http://adfs.contoso.com/adfs/services/trust`).
 Then, for all interactive users who should be able to sign in, set the **NETWORKDOMAIN** field to the same value that the Administrator user has.
 The **NETWORKALIAS** field must also be modified.
-In Dynamics 365 for Finance and Operation, this field is set to the user's email address (for example, `testuser@contoso.com`).
+In Finance + Operations, this field is set to the user's email address (for example, `testuser@contoso.com`).

 ### Resetting the VHD database (Optional)